Alien Agent

-Alien Agent is a 2007 Canadian science fiction, action film directed by Jesse Johnson and starring Mark Dacascos, Emma Lahana with Billy Zane and Amelia Cooke.
+Alien Agent is a 2007 Canadian-American science fiction action film directed by Jesse V. Johnson and starring Mark Dacascos, Emma Lahana with Billy Zane and Amelia Cooke.

 Plot

 Rykker is an intergalactic warrior trapped on Earth, constantly fighting a gang of ruthless aliens known as The Syndicate, an alien fifth column plotting to take over the planet.
 The film opens with a high speed chase, with Rykker killing several syndicate agents.

 Saylon is a top syndicate leader who crash-lands on Earth.
 His mission is to build a wormhole portal between Earth and his home planet - allowing a full-scale invasion of the Earth.
 Isis is the Syndicate's sexy and ruthless leader.
 During a series of robberies for parts to build the portal, Isis becomes determined to destroy Rykker.